Leaderboard

 3 points

-Coldest Feb on record in Banff, and coldest since 1936 in both Calgary and Edmonton: https://www.thestar.com/calgary/2019/03/01/alberta-hasnt-seen-a-february-this-cold-since-the-great-depression.html3 points
+12. Coldest Feb on record in Banff, and coldest since 1936 in both Calgary and Edmonton: https://www.thestar.com/calgary/2019/03/01/alberta-hasnt-seen-a-february-this-cold-since-the-great-depression.html

-In other news, the Sun has certainly fell asleep and will likely leave its mark in the years to come.
+13. In other news, the Sun has certainly fell asleep and will likely leave its mark in the years to come.
 The entire month of Feb had ZERO sunspots and I personally believe we are heading into a deep solar minimum which will have big implications into global weather patterns.
 In fact, I'll make a bold prediction that some places across the central/southern Plains will prob experience a "year without a summer".
 I'm not expecting any long duration heat waves this summer across the plains while to the N/NE the ridge will pop.
-Given the overall cyclical pattern, I expect a lot of precip which will hold temps below normal across the Plains and into the MW this Summer.3 points
+Given the overall cyclical pattern, I expect a lot of precip which will hold temps below normal across the Plains and into the MW this Summer.

 2 points